spasea/docker-micropython-build/README.md

 ```

 ## Execution of esptool
 In case `esptool.py` execution doesn't work for you - you can try to run it with `python -m esptool` or `python3 -m esptool`.
-This also is applicable to bash scripts
+This also is applicable to bash scripts.
+[Docs](https://docs.espressif.com/projects/esptool/en/latest/esp32/installation.html)

 ## Manual commands